Now That You Are Pregnant

 Initial screening for gestational diabetes is done at 24 to 28 weeks’ gestation with the one-hour glucose tolerance test.
 If this reading is too high, which occurs 15 to 23 percent of the time, you will need to return for a three-hour glucose tolerance test to see if you really do have gestational diabetes.
 The good news is that most women whose screening test shows elevated blood sugar don’t turn out to have gestational diabetes.

 For 3 days before the test, you’ll be told to eat at least 150 grams of carbohydrate a day.
-If you eat a normal diet and have an extra piece of bread at each meat, you’ll likely be getting enough carbohydrates.
+If you eat a normal diet and have an extra piece of bread at each meal, you’ll likely be getting enough carbohydrates.
 For 12 hours before the test, you should not eat or drink anything other than sips of water.
 You should not smoke or exercise during this time.
 Schedule your test for the first thing in the morning.

 You can also meet the requirement of the 150 grams’ carbohydrate diet by incorporating the following foods in your diet.
 Each item listed below contains approximately 15 grams of carbohydrates.
 Please include a minimum of 10 items from the list below each day for 3 days prior to your 3-hour test.